percona/psmdb-docs/source/perconaft.rst

 Using PerconaFT
 ===============

-.. attention:: PerconaFT is not supported on 32-bit systems.
+.. note:: PerconaFT is not supported on 32-bit systems.

 By default, Percona Server for MongoDB runs with MMAPv1.
 To enable PerconaFT: